MINIMALIST URBAN RESIDENCE

 The design maximizes natural light through an abundance of fixed and sliding glass, including skylights throughout the 3 bedroom, 2 bath home.
 A simple material palette of ipe and white stucco was selected for the exterior, while the interior is warmed with custom walnut cabinetry, italian marble and brass fixtures.

 The home was designed with the owner’s affinity for entertaining in mind.
-Upon entering the minimalist home, guests are greeted with an uninterrupted view of the home’s gardens and outdoor fire pit, where friends and family are known to gather every weekend for a glass of wine or bbq.
+Upon entering the minimalist home, guests are greeted with an uninterrupted view of the home’s gardens and outdoor fire pit, where friends and family are known to gather on weekends.

-Location: Santa Barbara, California / Architect: Dan Weber / Design Team: Geoff April, Jose Sanchez Jessi / Contractor: Beach Front Construction / Structural Engineer: Paul Belmont, Ashley & Vance Engineering / Date Completed: 2017
+Location Santa Barbara, California / Project Type Custom Residential / Project Size 2,500 sq ft / Completion Date December 2017 / Architect Dan Weber / Design Team Geoff April, Jose Sanchez / Landscape Design Isa Bird Landscape Design / Contractor Beach Front Construction / Structural Engineer Paul Belmont, Ashley & Vance Engineering / Photographer Erin Feinblatt